Syed-Haider-Mir/MiniGamesProject/README.md

-# MiniGamesProject
-CIC: MiniGamesProject

-This is the readme file
+This is where we will put our HTML, CSS and JS files